 GMPF invests within the North West of England with a focus on the Greater Manchester conurbation in property development and redevelopment opportunities.
-This programme of investments is delivered through Greater Manchester Property Venture Fund.
-The assets in 2015/16 consisted of investment properties (see Note 11) and a unit trust (valued at £47,665,000).
-During 2016/17 the unit trust was sold.
+This programme of investments is delivered through Greater Manchester Property Venture Fund

-31 March 2016 £000 31 March 2017 £000 86,400 Greater Manchester Property Venture Fund 35,260
+31 March 2017 £000 31 March 2018 £000 35,260 Greater Manchester Property Venture Fund 118,710

-13. Designated Funds
+13. Designated funds

 A small number of employers within GMPF have a materially different liability profile.
 Some earmarked investments are allocated to these employers.
-The investments of the designated fund incorporated in the Net Asset statement are as follows:
+The underlying investment classes of designated funds are as follows: